 Who do I speak to regarding program requirements?

-OS Concentrators should use this online appointment calendar to make a scheduled appointment with the OS Concentration Advisor.
-Please note that the OS Concentration Advisor is in the office on a part-time basis, so it is important to schedule appointments as far in advance as possible, especially during the busy registration period.
+OS Majors should use this online appointment calendar to make a scheduled appointment with the OS Advisor.
+Please note that the OS Advisor is in the office on a part-time basis, so it is important to schedule appointments as far in advance as possible, especially during the busy registration period.

-Once I am accepted into the Organizational Studies concentration, do I still need to maintain contact with my general LSA/Honors/RC advisor?
+Once I am accepted into the Organizational Studies major, do I still need to maintain contact with my general LSA/Honors/RC advisor?

-Yes, you should check with both your general advisor and your concentration advisor at least once each term.
-The OS Concentration Advisor can help you plan and document completion of your concentration, and your general advisor will check all LSA general requirements you need for graduation (distribution, foreign language, etc.).
+Yes, you should check with both your general advisor and the OS advisor at least once each term.
+The OS Advisor can help you plan and document completion of your major, and your general advisor will check all LSA general requirements you need for graduation (distribution, foreign language, etc.).